Table of Contents Hide

 He suggested that assessment of depression should be performed as part of the routine practice in India as persons with type 2 diabetes are at higher risk of developing depression.

-It can be seen that the prevalence of depression was highest among known diabetic subjects (30.2%) followed by the newly diagnosed diabetes (19.7%).
+Generally the prevalence of depression was highest among known diabetic subjects (30.2%) followed by the newly diagnosed diabetes (19.7%).
 It impaired fasting glucose (15.5%) and was lowest among normal fasting glucose subjects (13.8%) and the trend was significant (p<0.001).

 Thus it is clear that the prevalence of depression increases with greater degrees of glucose intolerance.
 According to the National Institute of Mental Health, depression has a more serious progression in persons with diabetes.